Classical electromagnetism: Electric field

 where $\varphi(\textbf{r})$ is the electric potential, and C is the path over which the integral is being taken.

-Unfortunately, this definition has a caveat.
+This definition has a caveat.
 From Maxwell's equations, it is clear that ∇ × E is not always zero, and hence the scalar potential alone is insufficient to define the electric field exactly.
 As a result, one must add a correction factor, which is generally done by subtracting the time derivative of the A vector potential described below.
 Whenever the charges are quasistatic, however, this condition will be essentially met.

 From the definition of charge, one can easily show that the electric potential of a point charge as a function of position is: